asiellb/mariadb-clustercheck/README.md

         server node2 1.2.3.5:3306 check port 9200 inter 5000 fastinter 2000 rise 2 fall 2
         server node3 1.2.3.6:3306 check port 9200 inter 5000 fastinter 2000 rise 2 fall 2 backup

 MySQL connectivity is checked via HTTP on port 9200.
 The clustercheck script is a simple shell script which accepts HTTP requests and checks MySQL on an incoming request.
-If the Percona XtraDB Cluster node is ready to accept requests, it will respond with HTTP code 200 (OK), otherwise a HTTP error 503 (Service Unavailable) is returned.
+If the Mariadb Galera Cluster node is ready to accept requests, it will respond with HTTP code 200 (OK), otherwise a HTTP error 503 (Service Unavailable) is returned.

 ## Setup with xinetd ##
 This setup will create a process that listens on TCP port 9200 using xinetd.
 This process uses the clustercheck script from this repository to report the status of the node.